Channel Hopping as a Bandit Problem

 # Open Problems

 6 GHz channel explosion.
 With 59 channels in 6 GHz alone (plus 14 in 2.4 GHz and ~25 in 5 GHz), the exploration budget is severe.
 A uniform sweep takes ~25 seconds.
-Contextual information (time of day, known AP locations, channel utilization reports from 802.11k/v/r) could cut the exploration phase from minutes to seconds.
+The 802.11ax standard partially mitigates this: Preferred Scanning Channels (PSC) are 15 channels spaced every 80 MHz where discoverable APs must beacon, and Reduced Neighbor Reports (RNR) in 2.4/5 GHz beacons advertise 6 GHz AP locations.A passive monitor can catch most 6 GHz traffic by dwelling only on the 15 PSC channels.
+Non-PSC channels are used by APs that deliberately want to avoid casual scanning – which is itself a signal worth monitoring.
+Still, contextual information (PSC hits, RNR data, 802.11k/v/r reports) could bootstrap the bandit prior and cut the exploration phase from minutes to seconds.
 This pushes toward contextual bandits, where side information informs the channel selection policy.

 Multi-interface parallelism.
 Kismet already supports splitting channel lists across multiple NICs.
-The multi-agent bandit formulation -- where $M$ monitors must coordinate which channels to observe simultaneously -- is well-studied theoretically (Anandkumar et al. 2011) but not implemented in any monitoring tool.
-With USB WiFi adapters at $15 each, running 4--8 monitors in parallel is practical, and the coordination question is open: should they explore independently, or share observations?
+The multi-agent bandit formulation is well-studied theoretically (Anandkumar et al. 201112) but not implemented in any monitoring tool.
+With USB WiFi adapters at $15 each, running 4–8 monitors in parallel is practical, and the coordination question is open: should they explore independently, or share observations?Wideband SDRs (USRP B210, HackRF) can digitize 20–56 MHz of spectrum simultaneously, decoding multiple 802.11 channels in software without hopping.
+This eliminates the bandit problem entirely for the 2.4 GHz band (84 MHz wide) but not for 5 GHz (500+ MHz) or 6 GHz (1200 MHz).
+The tradeoff: SDR decoding is compute-intensive and typically limited to beacon parsing, not full frame capture.

 The right choice depends on the monitoring goal.
-For intrusion detection (must see every device), uniform or entropy-regularized TS with high $\gamma$ preserves coverage.
+For intrusion detection (must see every device), uniform or entropy-regularized TS with high preserves coverage.
 For traffic analysis (maximize total observed packets), pure Thompson Sampling with Gamma-Poisson conjugate is hard to beat.
 For environments where traffic patterns shift throughout the day, discounted TS or SW-UCB adapt without manual retuning.

 # References